This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 User-friendly Android and iOS apps |

-PetCoach by Petco Animal Supplies Stores is an excellent resource for people looking for vet advice for their pets.
-Their PetCoach mobile App has over one million articles and answers to all kinds of questions posed by users and answered by their vet experts over the years.
+PetCoach by Petco Animal Supplies Stores is an excellent resource for people looking for pet vet advice.
+The PetCoach mobile App has over one million articles and answers to all kinds of user questions.
 You can easily search these for your specific needs for free.
+These can be found in PetCoach’s Educational Center, all answered by their vet experts over the years.
+You cannot get telemedicine services, but there are lots of helpful services for pet owners.

-They have two “Ask A Vet” services via their free App.
-After you register and create a profile for your pet, for $5, you can submit a single question and receive an answer from a vet tech or licensed veterinarian within 12 hours (many users say it only takes a few hours to hear back).
-Or, for $20, you can get an in-depth back-and-forth chat consultation with a licensed vet within six hours.
+They have two “Ask A Vet” services via their free App, both reasonably priced.
+After you register and create a profile for your pet, for $5, you can submit a single question.
+Receive an answer from a vet tech or licensed veterinarian within 12 hours (many users say it only takes a few hours to hear back).
+Or, for $20, you can get an in-depth back-and-forth chat consultation with a licensed vet within six hours, with unlimited messages and photos.

 Pros | Cons |